pammacdotnet/TypstPaper/paper.typ

       counter(heading).update(counter(heading).get())
     })
   },
-  caption: [Output generated by the Typst code from @tab:LaTeXvTypst], ) <fig:affine>
+  caption: [Output generated by the Typst code from @fig:LaTeXvTypst], ) <fig:affine>

 Focusing on the renderer and local installs, Typst offers very fast (milliseconds) and incremental compilations, which allows for document previews that are delivered almost right away (for the average human perception).
 These rendering operations often occur under the so-called Doherty threshold, i.e., below this point, users stay highly productive.
 However, above it (around 400 milliseconds, as evinced by @Doherty82), system delays quickly degrade performance and satisfaction.